NGC 3715 - Barred Spiral Galaxy in Crater

-NGC 3715 - Barred Spiral Galaxy morphological classification
+NGC 3715 - Barred Spiral Galaxy in Crater morphological classification

-NGC 3715 - Barred Spiral Galaxy is classified as Barred Spiral (Bbc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3715 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3715 - Barred Spiral Galaxy in Crater is classified as Barred Spiral (Bbc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3715 - Barred Spiral Galaxy in Crater in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3715